-1. AMERICAN UPLAND COTTON QUALITYADJUSTMENT PROCEDURE
+3. UPLAND AND EXTRA LONG STAPLE COTTON QUALITYADJUSTMENT PROCEDURE

-This exhibit provides quality loss adjustment procedures for AUP cotton insured under the AUP cotton crop provisions.
-Mature white cotton may be adjusted for quality when production has been damaged by insured causes and qualifies for quality adjustment.
+The following is quality loss adjustment procedures for AUP and ELS cotton.
+Mature white AUP cotton and mature ELS cotton may be adjusted for quality when production has been damaged by insured causes and qualifies for quality adjustment.
 Production will be reduced if the price for cotton of like quality (price "A") is less than 85 percent of price "B."

-- A. Price "B" is the Upland Cotton National Average Loan Rate determined by FSA. - B. Prices "A" is the loan value per pound for the bale determined in accordance with the FSA Schedule of Premiums and Discounts for the applicable crop year. - Colored cotton lint is NOT eligible for quality adjustment. - C. The quality dimensions on which quality will be measured are grade, staple length, leaf content, bark and extraneous matter, micronaire, strength, and uniformity. - D. The documents used to determine cotton values for mature cotton that has been damaged by an insurable cause and qualifies for quality adjustment are the: - (1) Upland Cotton National Average Loan Rate for AUP cotton; and - (2) FSA Schedule of Premiums and Discounts for AUP cotton.
-The current crop's FSA Loan Premium and Discount Schedule for AUP cotton can be found on the FSA website at the following address:
+- A. If the type of cotton being adjusted is AUP, Price "B" is the Upland Cotton National Average Loan Rate determined by FSA.
+If the type of cotton being adjusted is ELS, Price "B" is the ELS Cotton National Average Loan Rate determined by FSA. - B. Price "A" is the loan value per pound for the bale determined in accordance with the FSA Schedule of Premiums and Discounts for the applicable crop year.

+Colored AUP cotton lint is NOT eligible for quality adjustment.

+- C. The quality dimensions on which quality will be measured are grade, staple length, leaf content, bark and extraneous matter, micronaire, strength, and length uniformity.
+However, length uniformity is not a grading factor for ELS cotton so it is not a quality dimension on which ELS cotton will be measured. - D. The documents used to determine cotton values for mature cotton that has been damaged by an insurable cause and qualifies for quality adjustment are the: - (1) Bale listing; - (2) Upland Cotton National Average Loan Rate for AUP cotton; or - (3) ELS Cotton National Average Loan Rate for ELS cotton; and - (4) FSA Schedule of Premiums and Discounts.

+The current crop's FSA National Average Loan Rate and Loan Premium and Discount Schedule can be accessed from the FSA website at the following address: